 \begin{problem} Classify surfaces up to proper homotopy equivalences. \end{problem}

-Alternatively, one can consider the following proper homotopy invariant.
-Brown extended Whitehead's theorem to the proper category \cite{brownphe} showing that two connected locally finite simplicial complexes $X, Y$ are in the same proper homotopy class if and only if there exists a proper map $f: X \rightarrow Y$ such that $f$ induces a homeomorphism on ends spaces, homotopy groups, and the \textit{proper homotopy groups}.
+On the other hand, one can consider the following proper homotopy invariant.
+Brown extended Whitehead's theorem to the proper category \cite{brownphe} showing that two connected locally finite simplicial complexes $X, Y$ are in the same proper homotopy class if and only if there exists a proper map $f: X \rightarrow Y$ such that $f$ induces a homeomorphism on the ends spaces, homotopy groups, and the \textit{proper homotopy groups}.

 Let $\hat{S}^n$ be the space defined by attaching a distinct $n$-sphere at each integer point of the half-line $[0, \infty)$.
 Let $\rho$ denote the half-line in $\hat{S}^n$.
 For a space $X$ and a properly immersed ray $\alpha$ in $X$, by a proper map of pairs $(\hat{S}^n, \rho) \rightarrow (X, \alpha)$ we mean a proper map $\hat{S}^n \rightarrow X$ where the image of $\rho$ agrees with $\alpha$ outside of a compact set.